How to Cite an Organization or Group Author in APA 7th Edition

 Group author in the reference list

-The reference entry begins with the full organization name.
+Reference entries begin with the full organization name.
 If the organization and website name are identical, omit the repeated website name.

 Reference entry example